talonfms/rack-sources/README.md

 Middleware will set cookie on <code>.example.org</code> so it's accessible on <code>www.example.org</code>, <code>app.example.org</code> etc.

-The <code>:overwrite</code> option allows to set whether to overwrite the existing affiliate tag previously stored in cookies.
+The <code>:overwrite</code> option allows to set whether to overwrite the existing source tag previously stored in cookies.
 By default it is set to `true`.

-If you want to capture more attributes from the query string whenever it comes from an affiliate you can define those with the <code>extra_params</code> value.
+If you want to capture more attributes from the query string whenever it comes from an source you can define those with the <code>extra_params</code> value.

     #Rails 3+ in config/application.rb
     class Application < Rails::Application